 I had breakfast with a good friend the other day, Kim, from Frame of Mind Coaching, which is where I realized the problem.

-Our conversation started on a rather interesting note, talking about raising children and being an amazing parent.
+Our conversation started on a rather interesting note, talking about raising children, rental analysis, and being an amazing parent.
 During the conversation, I mentioned that another friend of mine was struggling with some parenting issues, and I was curious about her perspective.

 After I finished explaining the problem, she immediately pulled out a pen, grabbed her napkin, and began writing.
 Here’s the diagram she drew, coffee spills and all.
 (I left it in its original state rather than reproduce this because I thought it was more authentic.)